 Q: What platform/tools do you use for your business?

-Full quickbooks integration with an accounting department to insure all invoices are checked for accuracy.
+Full QuickBooks integration with an accounting department to ensure all invoices are checked for accuracy.

 Sometimes an invoice might accidentally have 3-4 extra items in it, with multiple suppliers, multiple brands, that can easily add up over the course of a year, you need to be very careful.

 We now have in-house developers vs utilizing an agency for conversion rate optimization.
 This allows for more dedicated focus, nimble movement, and a function of deeper caring.